-The prize for innovation and utilization
+The prize for innovation and utilisation

 Earlier prize winners

-The 2023 Prize for Innovation and Utilization
+The 2023 Prize for innovation and utilisation

 Karolinska Institutet has decided to award Johan Hartman and Mattias Rantalainen.